-It is quite probable that the bumblebees feed off the flowers of the pitcher plants, as they do in the plant’s native America as well as the nectar from traps.
-It is also likely, due to the low capture rate of pitchers (around 1 in 100 insects get caught) that the majority of visiting bumblebees are getting a ‘free meal’ in a bog habitat with limited other resources.
+It is quite probable that the bumblebees feed off the flowers of the pitcher plants, as they do in the plant’s native America, as well as the nectar from traps.
+It is also likely you see flowers online due to the low capture rate of pitchers (around 1 in 100 insects get caught), and the majority of visiting bumblebees are getting a ‘free meal’ in a bog habitat with limited other resources.

 ‘It could very well be that the sugar rich solution produced by the pitchers, coupled with the low trapping rate of pitchers, is worth the risk to our native bees’ Dr Liz Franklin